rjhdeboer/readings/Readme.md

 The architecture is based on the Command Query Separation model (CQRS).
 The IoT gateway acts as a command service, being a producer of Kafka.
 The Statistics service acts as a query service, being a consumer of Kafka.
-The advantages to this model is that both services can be scaled separately and can employ their own domain model.
+The advantages to this model are that both services can be scaled separately and can employ their own domain model.

 # Requirements